Savings questions answered

 Can I transfer my ISA out of the Society?

 Yes.
-To transfer an ISA out of the Society you will need to check if the other ISA provider will accept a transfer and complete any forms that are required by them.
+To transfer an ISA out of the Society you'll need to check if the other ISA provider will accept a transfer and complete any forms that are required by them.
 Your new ISA provider will then ask The Loughborough to transfer your account.

 On receipt of your request, the Society will: